nchah/freebase-triples/README.md

 This section tracks the changes made to the raw triples data dump to ease processing.

-The data dumps encode Freebase data in a few ways that are different from the usual usage on Freebase,com.
+The data dumps encode Freebase data in a few ways that are different from the usual usage on Freebase.com.

 - Notes
     - "/" is replaced by "." for topic mids and domains/types/properties.